Woohoo! New hair!

 That’s it.
 It took 4 months of following this regimen diligently, and I got results!
 I fixed a lot of health issues this way, but regarding my thinning hair, the problem was hormonal, and it now slowly fixes itself back.
 If you’re losing hair because of genetic factors, I’d expect fewer results, but I believe that purely hormonal hair problems are reversible.

-Update May 2012: After that initial bout of new hair, I got no new ones after that.
+Update May 2012: After that initial bout of new hair, I got no new ones after that, but it’s possible that the Paleo-ketogenic diet I followed afterwards shot my thyroid, so I didn’t get any new hair.

 Update June 2012: Scalp test now shows that my alopecia is “probably genetic”.
 I will be monitoring the situation and I’ll be updating here over time.